Measurements of the electron neutrino-argon differential cross section without pions in the final state in MicroBooNE: Methods and inputs

 We report the differential cross section in five kinematic quantities: the electron energy, leading proton kinetic energy, electron and proton angles with respect to the beam direction, and the opening angle between the leading proton and the electron.
 The 1e0p0$\pi$ channel is presented in the first bin of the leading proton kinetic energy measurement, below 50~MeV.
-We also provide a leading proton kinetic energy result with only two bins, one for 1e0p0$\pi$ events and one for 1eNp0$\pi$ events, with the same energy upper limit (800~MeV) as our measurement using the full binning.\\
+We also provide a measurement across the proton visibility threshold, one bin for 1e0p0$\pi$ events with invisible protons (below 50 MeV) and one bin for all 1eNp0$\pi$ events with visible protons (above 50 MeV).
+This measurement is analogous to the proton kinetic energy measurement but presented in only two bins.\\

 A similar measurement with a partial MicroBooNE dataset, about half of the BNB data, has been published previously \cite{MicroBooNEXsec}.
 The same selection of events is used in this work, which is adapted from the selections used in \cite{oldPELEE,PELEEnew} in order to increase the electron neutrino efficiency.
 The same boosted decision trees (BDTs) and training are used here and are described in \cite{oldPELEE}.
 This measurement also uses the information from the CRT to reject cosmic rays in the 1e0p0$\pi$ channel.
 This is a new addition relative to the earlier iteration of this analysis~\cite{MicroBooNEXsec}, and matches the CRT implementation in \cite{PELEEnew}.
 We obtain a purity of 57\% (67\%) and a signal efficiency of 14\% (19\%) for the 1e0p0$\pi$ (1eNp0$\pi$) channel.\\